rtvi-ai/.github/profile/README.md

 # Docs, events and data structures, and extensions

-API documentation of RTVI SDKs is in each repo. [iOS], [Android], [JavaScript]
+API documentation of RTVI SDKs is in each repo.
+[JavaScript and React](https://github.com/rtvi-ai/rtvi-client-web). (iOS and Android coming soon.)

-All the standard RTVI events and data structures are in the [standards-docs] repo.
+All the standard RTVI events and data structures will be in a [standards-docs](.) repo shortly.

 Today, the standard includes the following core building blocks: